uktrade/digital-workspace-v2/README.md

 install the dependencies on your host machine and run `playwright codegen` to generate test cases as you browse.

+> Note: if you're running e2e tests many times in a session and don't want to destroy and recreate the DB each time (to make the run faster), set the `TESTS_KEEP_DB` environment variable to a truthy value (most easily by modifying .env.ci)

 ## Coverage

 We use [coverage.py](https://coverage.readthedocs.io) to track our test coverage.